 - a.
-If, for an upcoming term, the Chairman elects to receive his/her Chairman fee, set forth under Section 2(b)(i), 100% in equity, such election shall be made in writing and sent to the Company Secretary, substantially in the form attached hereto as Exhibit A. The election must be made during an "open window" (as defined by the Company's Insider Trading Policy), when the Chairman does not possess any material, non-public information, and by December 31st of the calendar year immediately preceding the calendar year in which the upcoming term is scheduled to commence.
-If no election is made by the Chairman, he/she will receive the \$75,000 fee in cash. - b.
+If, for an upcoming term, a Non-Employee Director elects to receive his/her base director cash fee, set forth under Section 2(a), 100% in equity, such election shall be made in writing and sent to the Company Secretary, substantially in the form attached hereto as Exhibit A. The election must be made during an "open window" (as defined by the Company's Insider Trading Policy), when the director does not possess any material, non-public information, and by December 31st of the calendar year immediately preceding the calendar year in which the upcoming term is scheduled to commence.
+If no election is made by the director, he/she will receive the base director fee in cash. - b.
+If, for an upcoming term, the Chairman elects to receive his/her Chairman fee, set forth under Section 2(b)(i), 100% in equity, such election shall be made in writing and sent to the Company Secretary, substantially in the form attached hereto as Exhibit B. The election must be made during an "open window" (as defined by the Company's Insider Trading Policy), when the Chairman does not possess any material, non-public information, and by December 31st of the calendar year immediately preceding the calendar year in which the upcoming term is scheduled to commence.
+If no election is made by the Chairman, he/she will receive the \$75,000 fee in cash. - c.
 Vesting; Accelerated Vesting.
 Cash fees shall vest and be payable in four equal quarterly installments at the end of each calendar quarter; provided, however, if any Non-Employee Director is appointed, in accordance with applicable law and the Company's Memorandum and Articles of Association and other corporate governance documents, to fill a vacancy after an AGM or if the Chairman of the Board, Chairman of a Committee or Member of any Board Committee is appointed in the middle of a term, then, in the discretion of the Compensation Committee, such director may be entitled to a prorated portion of the cash fees based on the portion of a calendar quarter during which the Non-Employee Director served in the relevant position.
 Notwithstanding the foregoing, if a Non-Employee Director ceases to serve through one or more quarterly vesting dates due to death, disability, removal, resignation or retirement, the Compensation Committee shall have the discretion to accelerate the vesting of all or a portion of the cash fees as of the date of such cessation of service.
-Otherwise, the unvested cash fees in respect of the remainder of the relevant term shall be forfeited. - c.
+Otherwise, the unvested cash fees in respect of the remainder of the relevant term shall be forfeited.

+d.
 Multiple Roles.
 If a Non-Employee Director serves in more than one of the roles noted in Section 2(b), he/she shall be entitled to receive compensation for each role.

-Annual Equity Grant.
+3. Annual Equity Grant.